shoui520/shoui520.github.io/docs/2ch.md

 Also known as SoftEther, or VPN Gate.
 Out of courtesy for the contributors I will not go into detail but this is also an option.

-#### Interlink MyIP

-You can buy a static Japanese residential IP from Interlink.
-This is the safest and the option I would recommend.
-Here is a link to it: [マイIP](https://www.interlink.or.jp/service/myip/)

-It starts at 1100 yen per month, which is 7.58 USD at the time of writing.
-You'll need to decide yourself if it's worth it just to be able to post on 2ch/5ch lol.

 ### Method 2: Buy 浪人

 2ch/5ch 浪人 (ronin) is like a 2ch/5ch Premium; you have more perks such as heightened spamming abilities and you can post from any IP address.